cminyade/phase3_project/README.md

 - Implement regular monitoring and retraining as customer behavior or offerings change.
 - Apply retention strategies such as discounts, customer service follow-up and promotions to those high-risk customers.
 -Additional data collection such as customer satisfactory surveys understand what to improve to ensure clients are retained.

+### Limitations
+While the Decision Tree performs better, it can be more prone to overfitting.

+The model still misclassifies 27 actual churners (false negatives), which could mean some customers still leave without being flagged.

+The data is historical and may not capture future shifts in the current customer behavior, such as changes in pricing or service policies.

+Some of the data features may be correlated (e.g., service usage and contract type), and other features might be outdated or less actionable.

 ## Conclusion
 In this porject, we built a machine learning classifier to predict customer churn for SYriaTel, which the goal of helping the business identify the cliets likely to churn and introduce customer retention measures such as promotions, discounts and ultimately improving customer support efforts.